 I would suggest candidates with post-graduate qualifications use the word Masters – perhaps in their profile when discussing their level of qualification – and the specific abbreviation for their type of Masters in their educational history.

-They could also go one step further and use the words “post-graduate” somewhere in their CV.
+They could also go one step further and use “post-graduate” in their CV.

 A search for this would look something like this: